Attention is Explainable Because it is a Kernel

 And, when you symmetrize, an RKHS

-There is one further connection, weaker but worth stating, that completes the picture.
+A pairwise score, a contribution mass, a locality: is that the whole inheritance, or does the kernel go one level deeper?
+One more level exists, weaker but worth having.
 If one is willing to symmetrize the kernel, replacing the query/key asymmetry with a single symmetric, positive-definite kernel K(z,z)K(z, z') acting on a shared representation (as several variants in the literature do), then attention lives inside a reproducing kernel Hilbert space

 HK=span{K(,z):zRd}.\mathcal{H}_K = \overline{\mathrm{span}}\{K(\cdot, z) : z \in \mathbb{R}^d\}.